 While the terms “construction manager” and “general contractor” are often used interchangeably, they represent two very different roles in a home remodeling project.
 Think of it this way: both can help you build your dream kitchen, but how they get you there, when they join your team, and how they handle your budget are fundamentally different.
 Understanding these distinctions is the first step to choosing the right professional partner for your home.
 It’s not about which one is better, but which one is the right fit for your specific project, your budget, and your desired level of involvement.

-Their Approach to Your Project
+How They Approach Your Project

 A general contractor (GC) has a straightforward, traditional role: you give them a finished set of plans, and they agree to build it for a set price.
 The relationship is transactional, focused on executing the vision you’ve already created.
 A construction manager (CM), on the other hand, takes a more collaborative approach.
 They act as your advocate and an extension of your team, often for a fixed fee.
 Their goal is to work with you and the architect from the early stages, offering guidance to ensure the design is both beautiful and buildable within your budget.
 This approach is central to a successful design and build service, where collaboration is key from start to finish.